Skip to content

 Recommended by: Sylvie, Travels with Eden

-St Ives is the jewel in the crown of Cornwall and one of the best places to visit on the whole south coast of England.
-The coastal town is a popular holiday destination famous for its beautiful beaches, awe-inspiring landscapes, delicious food and booming art scene.
-Make sure you try the local delicacies.
+St Ives is one of the most popular seaside towns in Cornwall, and with good reason!
+The coastal town is well-known for its beautiful beaches, awe-inspiring landscapes, delicious food and booming art scene.

 A day at the beach is a must-do.
 I recommend Porthminster Beach.
 With calm seas, white sand and a backdrop of palm trees, what more can you want?